-8 arXiv papers covering AI energy and water consumption, embodied carbon, the Jevons rebound, and sustainable AI practice.
-The OECD policy report is link-only.
+9 papers covering AI energy and water consumption, embodied carbon, the Jevons rebound, sustainable AI practice, and the token cost of agentic coding.
+The OECD policy report and several agentic-energy references are link-only.

 3.1 · What Does AI Actually Consume?